The Boy in the Striped Pyjamas (film): Reception

+Box office

+The film opening on 12 September 2008 in the United Kingdom with $253,085 at the box office in 17 theatres.
+It later opened for a limited time on 26 November 2008 in North America.

+The Boy in the Striped Pyjamas grossed a worldwide total of $44.1 million.

 Critical response

-The Boy in the Striped Pyjamas has a 64% approval rating on Rotten Tomatoes, based on 142 reviews, with an average rating of 6.30/10.
+The Boy in the Striped Pyjamas has a 65% approval rating on Rotten Tomatoes, based on 145 reviews, with an average rating of 6.30/10.
 The site's critical consensus reads, "A touching and haunting family film that deals with the Holocaust in an arresting and unusual manner, and packs a brutal final punch of a twist."
 On Metacritic, the film has a normalised score of 55 out of 100, based on 28 critics, indicating "mixed or average reviews".

 James Christopher, of The Times, referred to the film as "a hugely affecting film.
 Important, too".
 Manohla Dargis, of The New York Times, said the film "trivialized, glossed over, kitsched up, commercially exploited and hijacked [the Holocaust] for a tragedy about a Nazi family".

-In the Chicago Sun-Times, Roger Ebert gave the film three and a half stars out of four and said that it is not simply a reconstruction of Germany during the war, but is "about a value system that survives like a virus".
+In the Chicago Sun-Times, Roger Ebert gave the film three and a half out of four and said that it is not simply a reconstruction of Germany during the war, but is "about a value system that survives like a virus".

 Kelly Jane Torrance in the Washington Times said the film was moving and beautifully told.
 In spite of some criticism, Ty Burr of The Boston Globe filed this conclusion: "what saves The Boy in the Striped Pajamas from kitsch is the cold, observant logic of Herman's storytelling".